-Following the previous Let’s Encrypt tutorial regarding Apache SSL, in this article we’ll discuss how to generate and install a free SSL/TLS certificate issued by Let’s Encrypt CA for Nginx webserver on Ubuntu 14.04 (also works on other Ubuntu releases) or Debian 8.
+Following the previous Let’s Encrypt tutorial regarding Apache SSL, in this article we’ll discuss how to generate and install a free SSL/TLS certificate issued by Let’s Encrypt CA for Nginx webserver on Ubuntu or Debian.

 - Secure Apache with Free Let’s Encrypt on Ubuntu and Debian